Browse Wellness

 Common Types of Yoga

-From the more gentle Hatha yoga, to the faster paced Ashtanga yoga, there is something for everyone.
-Different types of yoga also offer different health benefits, so it is important to choose a style that suits your needs.
+From the more gentle Hatha yoga to the faster-paced Ashtanga yoga, there is something for everyone.
+Different types of yoga also offer different health benefits, so choosing a style that suits your needs is important.

 We’ve outlined a few common styles below: